danielmarschall/filter_foundry/Filter Factory Compatibility.md

 Implementation detail differences
 =================================

-FilterFoundry tries to be as compatible with Filter Factory as possible.
+Filter Foundry tries to be as compatible with Filter Factory as possible.
-However, there are some differences which are explained in this documentation.
+However, there are some differences that are explained in this documentation.

 Various implementations
 -----------------------